RedisLabs/redislabs-docs/content/rs/administering/security/ldap-integration.md

 You must specify the URIs for the LDAP servers you will be authenticating with.
 You can specify multiple LDAP servers by listing them separated by a space.

-If you are using LDAP over SSL, then replace ldap:// in the URL with ldaps://.
+If you are using LDAP over SSL, then
+1. Replace ldap:// in the URL with ldaps://.
+2. Add ldap_tls_cacert_file: /path/to/your/CARootCert.crt

 ```src
 # Add the following, but with your LDAP Server FQDNs or IPs: